 Xcel Energy Corporation (Xcel Energy) currently holds a license issued by the Federal Energy Regulatory Commission (FERC) to operate and maintain the Saxon Falls Hydroelectric Project (Saxon Falls).
 The current license, which designated the Project as FERC No. 2610, expires on December 31, 2024.
-To receive a new license from the FERC, Xcel Energy is required to begin the relicensing process by submittal of a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC no later than December 31, 2019.
+To receive a new license from the FERC, Xcel Energy was required to begin the relicensing process by submittal of a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC no later than December 31, 2019.

 Project Description and Overview

 Saxon Falls is located on the Montreal River in the Town of Saxon in Iron County, Wisconsin and in Ironwood Township in Gogebic County Michigan.

 The FERC issued a subsequent license on December 22,1989, effective January 1, 1990.
 On July 18, 2014, the Licensee requested a license amendment for the Project to align the expiration date to coincide with that of the Superior Falls Project (P-2587).
 On November 6, 2014 the FERC issued an order extending the term of the Saxon Falls Project license to expire on December 31, 2024.
 Saxon Falls has an installed capacity of 1.5 MW.